How to smell your own breath. Self-test for halitosis (bad breath).

 - But due to a process termed “adaptation,” a person’s sense of smell becomes accustomed to odors that are constantly present.
 And after a while, they simply aren’t noticed anymore.

-- That means it’s quite possible, and even likely, that a person who has halitosis simply doesn’t know it, because they literally can no longer smell their own breath odors.
+- That means it’s quite possible, and even likely, that a person who has halitosis simply doesn’t know it because they literally can no longer smell their own breath odor.
+They can’t just do a simple sniff test because they’ve already become accustomed to what they smell like.
+Nothing will stand out.

 ▼ Reference sources for the self-testing methods outlined below. – Aydin, Schumacher, Aylikci, Winkel

-How to tell if you have bad breath –
+6 bad breath tests – How to tell if you have halitosis –

 The solution that’s needed for self-testing is to devise a way where you can evaluate your breath indirectly.
 You need to transfer its odor to another object, and then smell it.
 Here are some ways that you can do that: